morungos/morungos.github.io/_drafts/2022-01-22-artificial-intelligence.md

 Beck, U. (1992). *Risk Society: towards a new modernity*.
 London: SAGE Publications.

+Bender, E. M., Gebru, T., McMillan-Major, A., & Shmitchell, S. (2021).
+On the dangers of stochastic parrots: can language models be too big?
+In the proceedings of the 2021 ACM Conference on Fairness, Accountability, and Transparency (Vol. 1).
+ACM.

-Bommasani, R., Hudson, D. A., Adeli, E., Altman, R., Arora, S., von Arx, S., et al. (2021).
+Bommasani, R., Hudson, D. A., Adeli, E., Altman, R., Arora, S., von Arx, S., *et al*.
+(2021).
 On the opportunities and risks of foundation models. arXiv preprint: http://arxiv.org/abs/2108.07258.

+Collins, H. M. (1990). *Artificial experts*.
+MIT Press.

-Collins, H. M. LIGO becomes big science. *Historical Studies in the Physical and Biological Sciences*, **33**(2), 261-297.
+Collins, H. M. (2003).
+LIGO becomes big science. *Historical Studies in the Physical and Biological Sciences*, **33**(2), 261-297.

 Coppola, N. W., & Elliot, N. (2005).
 Big Science or bricolage: an alternative model for research in technical communication. *IEEE Transactions on Professional Communication*, **48**(3), 261–268.